kpousti/cse15l-lab-reports/LabReport5.md

 The issue in the code is an ArrayIndexOutOfBoundsException error that occurs when accessing elements in the data array.
 The error message suggests that the index used to access the array is out of bounds.

 ### Environment (computer, operating system, web browser, terminal/editor, and so on)
-- Mac Computer.
+- Mac Computer
 - macOS
-- Running on Terminal.
+- Running on Terminal
-- Files built on Eclipse.
+- Files built on Eclipse
 - VS allowed bash to run

 ### Detail the symptom you're seeing.
 Be specific; include both what you're seeing and what you expected to see instead.
 Screenshots are great, and copy-pasted terminal output is also great.

 I'm working on a Java program that reads data from a file and perform calculations to find the average.
 However, I'm encountering an ArrayIndexOutOfBoundsException error, and I'm not sure what's causing it.
 It seems to happen when I'm accessing an element in an array.
-Im expecting to see this program run and compute the average of numbers the given file.
+I'm expecting to see this program run and compute the average of numbers the given file.
 I suspect the issue lies in the loadData method, specifically when populating the data array.

+![image](practice.pdf)

 Any help in identifying and fixing the bug would be greatly appreciated.
 Thanks!
-![image](practice.pdf)

-## Detail the failure-inducing input and context

 ## Failure-Inducing Input and Context:

 ### Command to Compile the Java File:

 `javac DataAnalyzer.java`